ocapuozzo/p4tuning.org/index.md

    <div class="col-lg-12">
       <div class="col-sm-2"></div>
       <div class="col-sm-8">
-        <p style="text-align:center"><i>This site has two vocations : present to the general public the 88 musaics of twelve-tone equal temperament and one of its applications through the playing on all-fourths guitar tuning.</i></p></div>
+        <p style="text-align:center"><i>The purpose of this site is twofold: to show the possible link between the 88 musics and the P4 guitar playing and to propose a logical structure for the learning all-fourths guitar tuning.</i></p></div>
       <div class="col-sm-2"></div>
    </div>
 </div>